-On its own, a symptom may not indicate stress.
-But if you encounter several of the above signs as lasting issues, it might be time to address the stressors in your life.
+On its own, a short-term symptom may not indicate stress.
+But if you encounter several of the above signs as ongoing issues, it might be time to address the stressors in your life.

-But there’s no magic wand to completely eliminate stress from your life.
+There’s no magic wand to eliminate stress from your life.
 Psychological stress is an unavoidable part of modern existence (with deadlines, relationships, and bills to pay), but it also serves a biological function.

-Still, when you feel too stressed for too long, you need to take steps to mitigate that feeling.
+Still, when you feel too stressed for too long, you need self-care to help mitigate that feeling.
 Otherwise, your health can be affected.
-These are some of our favorite ways to minimize day-to-day stress.
+These are some of our favorite interventions to minimize day-to-day stress.

-Meditation is the practice of focused concentration.
+Meditation: This is the practice of focused concentration through deep-breathing exercises.
 It can be guided or self-led.
 Either way, a short meditation session can help you clear your mind and leave you feeling renewed.
 Other potential benefits include anxiety management, decreased blood pressure, and improved cardiovascular health.

-Mindfulness is a type of meditation that involves honing in on yourself and making a judgment-free assessment.
+Mindfulness: This type of meditation involves focusing your awareness on yourself and making a judgment-free assessment.
 Looking inward and being mindful of your situation can help you pinpoint the stressors in your life, allowing you to overcome them.

-Exercising releases endorphins, which are “feel-good” signals to your brain.
-So not only does regular physical exercise reduce the negative emotions from stress, but it also helps to counteract some of the other stress symptoms like digestive and cardiovascular issues.
+Movement releases endorphins—hormones that send “feel-good” signals to your brain.
+So regular exercise reduces the negative emotions from stress.
+It also helps counteract other symptoms of stress like cravings, digestive issues, mood swings, and sleep issues.